Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation

 \section{Abstract}

-The problem of symbolic music generation presents unique challenges due to the combination of limited data availability and the need for high precision in note pitch.
-To overcome these difficulties, we introduce Fine-grained Textural Guidance (FTG) within diffusion models to correct errors in the learned distributions.
-By incorporating FTG, the diffusion models improve the accuracy of music generation, which makes them well-suited for advanced tasks such as progressive music generation, improvisation and interactive music creation.
-We derive theoretical characterizations for both the challenges in symbolic music generation and the effect of the FTG approach.
-We provide numerical experiments and a demo page \footnote{The demo page of this work is at \,\href{https://huggingface.co/spaces/haoyuliu00/InteractiveSymbolicMusic}{https://huggingface.co/spaces/haoyuliu00/InteractiveSymbolicMusic}} for interactive music generation with user input to showcase the effectiveness of our approach.
+Developing generative models to create or conditionally create symbolic music presents unique challenges due to the combination of limited data availability and the need for high precision in note pitch.
+To address these challenges, we introduce an efficient Fine-Grained Guidance (FGG) approach within diffusion models.
+FGG guides the diffusion models to generate music that aligns more closely with the control and intent of expert composers, which is critical to improve the accuracy, listenability, and quality of generated music.
+This approach empowers diffusion models to excel in advanced applications such as improvisation, and interactive music creation.
+We derive theoretical characterizations for both the challenges in symbolic music generation and the effects of the FGG approach.
+We provide numerical experiments and subjective evaluation to demonstrate the effectiveness of our approach.
+We have published a demo page \footnote{The demo page is available at \href{https://huajianduzhuo-code.github.io/FGG-diffusion-music/}{https://huajianduzhuo-code.github.io/FGG-diffusion-music/}, we also release the complete source code at \href{https://github.com/huajianduzhuo-code/FGG-music-code}{https://github.com/huajianduzhuo-code/FGG-music-code}} to showcase performances, which enables real-time interactive generation.